 This is beyond stupidity.
 This is lunacy.

 Yet it persists.
-Even after the history of the other ages of neoliberalism – the 1840s (food distribution and ability-to-pay disasters) & depression (at least we got some reform acts out of that debacle).
-Then the 1890s – the robber barons and more manufactured famines and Lord Curzon (who bought his Lordship and became Viceroy of India) repeated the process of famines in India – and another world depression.
+Even after the history of the other ages of neoliberalism – the 1840s (food distribution and ability-to-pay disasters) and the depression (at least we got some reform acts out of that debacle).
+Then the 1870s and 1890s – the robber barons and more manufactured famines and Lord Curzon (who bought his Lordship before becoming the famously inflexible, moralising, murdering Viceroy of India) repeated the process of famines in India – and another world depression.
 The 1920s neoliberal jazz age leading to what John Kenneth Galbraith referred to as a ‘thin’ economy (all the money at the top) followed by the 1929 stock market crash and the Great Depression.

 And now the new Neoliberal Age of Stupid from the 1980s.
 And history repeats – a system where power accumulates, people and planet are exploited, small enterprise is squashed by big mega-corporates, and we get crash after crash.
 1987, 2001, 2008 ….

 … and we’re waiting for the next.
 Will it be economic, social or environmental?
 Or all three?

 Chris Perley has a background in embedding himself in our landscapes and fields, in management, policy, consulting and research relating to land use, the environment, provincial economies and communities.
 He is an affiliated researcher at Otago University’s Centre for Sustainability.